About Me

 If you care to read an expanded version of what I believe, you’ll find that under “Systems of Theology—My Position.”

 A little more background about myself: I came to faith in Christ when I was 16 years old via the classic gospel tract titled “God’s Simple Plan of Salvation.”
 Since that time I’ve always understood the value of using gospel tracts to share the message about Christ, and have used them throughout my life.
 You’ll find a few on this website.
 When I was 18 or 19 my love for God’s Word began to develop, and so I’ve been a lifelong student of the Bible.
 I’ve written verse by verse commentaries on Galatians, Ephesians, Philippians, Colossians and Revelation.
 However, they are not published.
 While I don’t have the credentials of a theologian, I study hard to try and make up for it.
-However, I want to finish my life with more of a focus on spreading the gospel, and not so much on theology.
+However, I want to finish my life with more of a focus on spreading the gospel, and not quite so much on theology.
 I’m seeking a better balance between the two.
 I want to make a difference in people’s lives for all eternity.
 Theological studies and discussions between Christians are interesting and necessary, but they don’t get anyone into Heaven.

 Back To Top